dyninst/dyninst/docs/dyninstAPI/public/BPatch_flowGraph.h.rst

   .. cpp:function:: bool getOuterLoops(BPatch_Vector<BPatch_basicBlockLoop*> &loops)

     Returns in ``loops`` the natural (single entry) outer loops in the control flow graph.

-  .. cpp:function:: bool createSourceBlocks()

-    creates the source line blocks of all blocks in CFG. without calling this method line info is not available

-  .. cpp:function:: void fillDominatorInfo()

-    fills the dominator and immediate-dom information of basic blocks. without calling this method dominator info is not available

-  .. cpp:function:: void fillPostDominatorInfo()

-    same as :cpp:func:`fillDominatorInfo`, but for postdominatorimmediate-postdom info

   .. cpp:function:: BPatch_loopTreeNode * getLoopTree()